Advice for those of us who suddenly find ourselves parents of a teenager.

 Teachers become your peers and sometimes you have to ask questions and stick up for your kid because teachers are no more infallible than you are.

-You have every right to put monitoring software on their computers and to look through their phones, no matter what they say, and privacy be damned.
+You have every right to monitor their computers and phones.
 Don’t get lazy and complacent!
 (Remember to pick your battles.
 Learning about your child’s drug use and dealing with it is important.
-Petty day to day teenager drama isn’t.)
+Petty day-to-day teenager drama isn’t.)

-You’re going to have to give your teenager condoms (girls too!) and furthermore, you’re going to have to wonder what size to get.
+You’re going to have to give your teenager condoms (girls too!).

-At some point you stop getting notes home about talking in class and you start offering advice on how to deal with a friend that cuts.
+At some point you stop getting notes home about talking in class and you start offering advice on how to deal with a friend who self-harms.

 When they said that teenagers know everything, they forgot to mention that you also have to let teenagers know everything.
 Teens most often become humbled when they learn lessons the hard way.
 This is a process that could last well into early adulthood.